Learn more about common injection moulding defects and how to redesign your parts to avoid them.

 - Pre drying the material properly, as this removes any excess moisture.

-- Ensure workers are storing and handling the plastic with the utmost care, avoiding cross-contamination of different polymers.
+- Ensure workers store and handle the plastic with the utmost care, avoiding cross-contamination of different polymers.

-- Redesigning the mould with a focus on the injection nozzle, as this limits the dependence on the release agents.
+- Redesigning the mould with a focus on the injection nozzle limits the dependence on the release agents.

 - Smooth the corners and turns in the mould design, as this reduces the sharp changes of direction for the flow of the mould.